 5 Ways a Customer Success Manager Can Benefit Your Company

-Here is a quick list of responsibilities a quality CSM should proactively handle:
+Here is a quick list of responsibilities a quality CSM should handle proactively:

-The cliche stands strong because it's true — first impressions are everything.
+The cliche stands strong because it's true – first impressions are everything.
 It sets the tone and provides expectations of value to the consumer.
-If this initial interaction goes smoothly, the client will feel comfortable reaching out in the future.
-The focus should be on what their goals are, thoroughly explaining features, and ways your company can continuously benefit them.
+If this initial interaction goes smoothly, the client will feel comfortable contacting you in the future.
+The focus should be on what their goals are, thoroughly explaining features and ways your company can continuously benefit them.

 Build a Rapport

 Customer support managers can appropriately be dubbed "relationship managers" because they need to be skilled at building bonds.
-Their job is centered around excellent listening skills, an intuitive understanding of workflow processes, and when it's appropriate to hand the client over to another department.
+Their job is centred around excellent listening skills, an intuitive understanding of workflow processes and when it's appropriate to hand the client over to another department.
 They bridge the gap for support and direct the client toward solutions for billing or technical issues.